Dunkirk (2017 film): Critical response

 Some critics called Dunkirk Nolan's best film to date and one of the greatest war films ever made.
-On the review aggregator Rotten Tomatoes, the film holds an approval rating of 92% based on 461 reviews, with an average of 8.7/10.
+On the review aggregator Rotten Tomatoes, the film holds an approval rating of 92% based on 472 reviews, with an average rating of 8.7/10.
 The website's critical consensus reads "Dunkirk serves up emotionally satisfying spectacle, delivered by a writer-director in full command of his craft and brought to life by a gifted ensemble cast that honors the fact-based story."
 On Metacritic, the film has a weighted average score of 94 out of 100 based on reviews from 53 critics, indicating "universal acclaim".
 According to MRQE, it has an average rating of 86/100, based on 128 critics.
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale, while PostTrak reported filmgoers gave it an 88% overall positive score, with 63% saying they would recommend it.
 The Guardian ranked the film at No. 13 on their list of "The 50 top films of 2017".
 The Independent named it the 7th-best film of the year.
 Time magazine included the film on its "Top 10 movies of 2017" list.